near/threshold-signatures/docs/ecdsa/robust_ecdsa/signing.md

 7. $\blacktriangle$ Each $P_i$ asserts that $(R, s)$ is a valid ECDSA signature for $h$.

 **Output:** the signature $(R, s)$.

+*Note that such message-signature pair is only accepted by a verifier that uses a derived public key, i.e.,* $X + \epsilon\cdot G$.